Fangsangik/Fangsangik/README.md

 <div align = center>

 ### 👋 Thanks for Visiting My GitHub 👋
-</br> I'm Sangik Hwang, I'm learning Backend-Engineer
+</br> I'm Sangik Hwang, I'm building medical AI program which can help people and also improve accuracy

 -----